Breaking Down the Policy Platform: The Green New Deal

 An Intersection of Crises

-- The cost of housing – whether renting or buying – continues to rise.
+- Housing affordability: The cost of housing — whether renting or buying — has continued to rise nationwide, increasing financial pressure on households and limiting access to stable shelter.

 More Detailed Information about the Green New Deal